davidpham5/oxford/README.md

 # Oxford
-A basic command line driven weather app using darksky api and google maps api.
+This repo is meant to learn and play with Node, Forecast.io API, Mocha, Supertest, MongoDB, and Express.

 # Getting started
 - `npm install`
 - `bower install`
+- `cd apps/weather/`
-- `node weather-app.js -a '<zipcode, city and state, or address'>`
+- `node weather-promise.js -a '<zipcode, city and state, or address'>`
-- for help: `node weathe-app.js -h`
+- for help: `node weathe-promise.js -h`
+- To run unit tests: `npm run watch-test`